docker/docs/get-started/orchestration.md

 <div id="kubewin" class="tab-pane fade" markdown="1">
 {% capture localwin-content %}

-#### Windows
+### Windows

 1. After installing Docker Desktop, you should see a Docker icon in your system tray.
 Right-click on it, and navigate **Settings** > **Kubernetes**.

 2. Check the checkbox labeled **Enable Kubernetes**, and click **Apply & Restart**.
 Docker Desktop will automatically set up Kubernetes for you.
-Note this can take a significant amount of time (20 minutes).
-You'll know everything has completed successfully once you can right-click on the Docker icon in the menu bar, click **Settings**, and see a green light beside 'Kubernetes'.
+You'll know that Kubernetes has been successfully enabled when you see a green light beside 'Kubernetes _running_' in the **Settings** menu.

 3. In order to confirm that Kubernetes is up and running, create a text file called `pod.yaml` with the following content: